vthink/cpanel_api/README.md

 #cpanel_api
-This spark library that allow you to manipulate your cpanel based on cpanel api json function call.
+This library allow you to manipulate cpanel using the cpanel api json function call.
+This library can be used with spark or without.
+Some modifications may be needed.

 ##Documentation
 For updates and documentation based on this api pelase refer to this site